laramume/multi-region-service-demo/README.md

 ![](img/resources.png)

-If East US is the location of the primary storage, connection Strings and App Settings of the App Service deployed in North Europe would look like this:
+If East US is the location of the primary storage, Connection Strings and App Settings of the App Service deployed in North Europe would look like this:

 ![](img/settings.png)